 Ascended Extra: Skinsnote except for the many Roll costume skins, bots and weapons from the fan made Mega Man Powered Up expansion made it into the core game in v3, although Oil Man and Time Man's maps and Time Slow are different in the core from the fan made expansion, and the custom bosses weren't included either.

-Awesome, but Impractical: The Time Stopper.
+Awesome but Impractical: The Time Stopper.
 It freezes all players except you for a few seconds, but leaves you unable to attack.
 As many players also dislike being frozen in place, it is the rarest weapon in the game, only appearing in three maps at the most.
+It also automatically dissapears from your weapon selection after usage, and the powerup for it has to regenerate after a long time after it is picked up.

 Blackout Basement: Brightman's stage, which features an "enemy" that when shot at, plunges the stage into darkness.
 Another "enemy" appears and lights it back up again when destroyed.